 Jesus was never a “noisy gong or a clanging cymbal.”
 As he encountered the masses gathered at his doorstep or the one needy soul desperate for his attention, his words brought conviction, healing, strength.
 Nothing but good flowed from his lips.
 His speech was drenched in love the way pure, running water conveys life.

-Jesus bore it all, believed the Father’s way was best, and he endured the taunts, accusations, whips, nails, mockery, and the scorn.
+Jesus bore it all.
+He believed the Father’s way was best, and he endured the taunts, accusations, whips, nails, mockery, and the scorn.
 Christ actually did “give away” all that he had – he willingly surrendered his body as an offering, a pure and holy sacrifice.
-Jesus demonstrated precisely what love looks like, how love responds when it is tested, not returned, ignored.
+Jesus demonstrated precisely what love looks like, how love responds when it is tested, not returned, or ignored.

 Christ still calls to those who reject him, gives to those who are oblivious, and invites in those who are indifferent.
 He still creates in us a longing for him, a dissatisfaction with everything else in order to desire what he knows is best for us.

 Love compelled Christ to the cross.
-His love is still an undistinguishable force at work in our lives because “love bears all things, believes all things, hopes all things, endures all things.
+His love is still the force at work in our lives allowing us to live out the truth that “love bears all things, believes all things, hopes all things, endures all things.
 Love never ends” (I Corinthians 13:7-8).